Profile: Karima El Mahroug

 [Silvio Berlusconi] is alone and fights loneliness, a bit like I do”

 Their relationship came to light after Ms Mahroug was arrested by Milan police on a charge of theft but was released - controversially handed over to Ms Minetti rather than put into care - after a phone call from the prime minister himself.

 Mr Berlusconi told police she was a grand-daughter or niece of then Egyptian President Hosni Mubarak, and demanded her freedom to avoid a diplomatic incident.
 He told the court that was what he believed at the time.

 Mr Berlusconi claims he gave money, gifts and help to Ms Mahroug out of pity, while she also denies any sexual aspect of their relationship.

 In another interview, she said he staved off loneliness by buying affection - something she said she could relate to, as she often sent money to her estranged father.

-Ms Mahroug has turned her role in the scandal to her advantage, appearing in lucrative TV interviews, in an advert and by making special appearances in nightclubs around Italy.
+Ms Mahroug turned her role in the scandal to her advantage, appearing in lucrative TV interviews, adverts and by making special appearances in nightclubs around Italy.

 She is now a mother and reportedly married to a nightclub manager.